schiesla/blockchain/README.md

 # Hardhat commands:
 1. `npx hardhat compile` - compile contracts
-2. `npx hardhat test` - run the tests (run the 3 commands above if this doesn't work right away)
+2. `npx hardhat test` - run the tests (run the 3 commands above if this doesn't work right)
 3. `npx hardhat run scripts/<the_script_to_run> --network <network_to_run_on>` - run a script on a specified network
 4. `npx hardhat node` - sets up a locally hosted node on your network with accounts and ETH balance